Zealandopterix zonodoxa: Taxonomy

 Zealandopterix zonodoxa was first described by Edward Meyrick in 1888 as Palaeomicra zonodoxa using specimens collected in the Waitākere ranges in December.
 In 1912 Meyrick placed this species within the Sabatinca genus.
 George Hudson discussed and illustrated this species under this name in his 1928 book The butterflies and moths of New Zealand.
 In 1988 this placement was also confirmed by J. S. Dugdale in his Catalogue of New Zealand Lepidoptera.
-In 2010 Gibbs synonymised this species with S. rosicoma, and placed it in the newly created genus Zealandopterix.
-The lectotype specimen is held in the Natural History Museum, London.
+In 2010 Gibbs synonymised S. rosicoma, and placed it in the newly created genus Zealandopterix.
+The lectotype specimen is held in the Natural History Museum in London.

 Description

 Meyrick originally described the species as follows: